 When the router is turned on, the LEDs light for about 10 seconds and then turn off.
 If all the LEDs stay on, there is a fault within the router.

 If all LEDs are still lit 1 minute after power-up:

-- Cycle the power to see if the router recovers. - Press and hold the Restore Factory Settings button to return the router to its factory settings as explained in Factory Settings on page 123.
+- Cycle the power to see if the router recovers. - Press and hold the Reset button to return the router to its factory settings.